ukf/packages/README.md

-can download packages freely using the GitHub user interface even if not logged in, GitHub requires that use of the package registry from tools such as Maven requires authentication through a Personal Access Token.
+can download packages freely using the GitHub user interface even if not logged in, GitHub requires that use of the package registry from tools such as Maven requires authentication through a Personal Access Token with the `read:packages` scope.